 This tutorial shows you how to support multiple currencies on a storefront.

-- You've reviewed and met the requirements on the Getting started with the Storefront API page.
+- You've reviewed and met the requirements on the Querying data with the Storefront API page.

 - You've created products and product variants in your store.

 - You've queried the Shopify card vault to obtain the session ID, which allows you to complete the checkout in this tutorial.
 For a detailed tutorial on how to create and complete checkouts, refer to Create a checkout with the Storefront API.

 Query the store for supported currenciesAnchor link to section titled "Query the store for supported currencies"

 Shopify stores have a store currency, which is the default currency that's used to display prices on a storefront.

 Merchants can enable multiple presentment currencies from their Shopify Payments settings.
 Presentment currencies are the currencies that can be used to display prices to customers on a storefront and checkout.

 The following example shows how to query a shop's

 paymentSettings object to return a list of enabled presentment currencies: